derrandz/gemini-dht-spec/Transport-Logic-And-Security.md

 ----
 Peer connections could be encrypted using AES 256-bit Galois Counter Mode (GCM) with a Curve25519 shared key established by an Elliptic-Curve Diffie-Hellman Handshake.

-Very similar to how TLS handshakes
+Very similar to TLS handshakes